grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ### Ingesters shuffle sharding

-By default, the Grafana Mimir distributor divides the received series among all running ingesters.
+By default, the Grafana Fire distributor divides the received series among all running ingesters.

 When you enable ingester shuffle sharding, the distributor and ruler on the write path divide each tenant series among `-distributor.ingestion-tenant-shard-size` number of ingesters, while on the read path, the querier and ruler queries only the subset of ingesters that hold the series for a given tenant.